 Update: As of this update (2017), 4K Ultra HD TVs have become the norm in the television industry with most manufacturers focusing their product lines on 4K models as 1080p displays continue to fade away.
 High price tags are no longer a deterrent in keeping consumers from purchasing a 4K TV as pricing has reached very affordable levels for most consumers, with pricing being comparable to similar 1080p models where screen size and class are concerned.

-At this time many of the major manufactures are providing solutions for this problem.
+At this time many of the major manufacturers are providing solutions for this problem.
 Sony and Toshiba will be providing firmware upgrades to the 2.0 standard.
-Samsung’s high in models ship with an external input box which will allow hardware and software upgrades.
-Now that the HDMI 2.0 spec is finalized, manufactures can start building chipsets for their TV’s, and this is what Sharp is in the process of doing and will have them ready in the spring of 2014, and will start implementing them ASAP.
+Samsung’s high in models ship with an external input box that will allow hardware and software upgrades.
+Now that the HDMI 2.0 spec is finalized, manufacturers can start building chipsets for their TV’s, and this is what Sharp is in the process of doing and will have them ready in the spring of 2014, and will start implementing them ASAP.

 Update: All 4K TVs should have HDMI 2.0 compliant inputs.
 This type of input is required to pass 4K video content.

 In addition, HDMI 2.0a inputs are required on all 4K TVs to pass HDR video sources from Blu-ray disc that contain HDR content.
 HDMI 2.0a is the current HDMI standard.

 However, 4K HDR video from streaming sources such as Netflix and Amazon Video does not require an HDMI 2.0a input because they skip the HDMI connection entirely and connect to your TV using the internet which, allows direct communication between the internet and the TV’s decoder.

 HDCP 2.2 copy protected compliant HDMI inputs are required to view copy-protected 4K Ultra HD content on 4K TVs.